-17. Mother (2017)
+13. Mother (2017)

 “Mother” is a different, thought-provoking movie by Darren Aronofsky.
-I feel that some people may not find it attractive because it is difficult to watch.
+Some people may not find it stunning because it is difficult to watch.

 Darrin Aronofsky did a fantastic job of symbolically presenting Mother as the world’s spirit and the house as the world and expressing a highly complex message.